 Admission to Master of Science in Nursing

-- Complete the GVSU graduate application available at admissions.gvsu.edu/admissions/grad_application/ specifying the MSN option.
+- Complete the GVSU graduate application available at www.gvsu.edu/admissions/graduate-application-24.htm specifying the M.S.N. option.

 - Submit transcripts from all previous undergraduate and graduate (if applicable) coursework.